MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Methodology

 To ensure transparency and replicability, the entire process was thoroughly documented in the Additional Material.
 Starting from the initial pool of raw candidate publications retrieved, we applied the following three-step filtering process:

 \begin{enumerate} \item \textbf{Hallucination Check (Verification):} Each of the 338 candidate studies was cross-referenced independently by both researchers against authoritative indexing services (e.g., Google Scholar, ACM Digital Library, IEEE Xplore).
-Entries that could not be verified or appeared to be ``hallucinated'' (i.e., non-existent titles or wrong authors) were immediately discarded.
+Entries that could not be verified or appeared to be ``hallucinated'' (i.e., having both non-existent titles and wrong authors, rendering the paper completely untraceable) were immediately discarded.
 This step identified 31 hallucinated entries (interactions = 19, measurements = 12), resulting in an observed Hallucination Rate of 9.2\% (interactions = 7.6\%, measurements = 13.8\%).
 This phase specifically targeted hallucinations manifested as \textit{Fabricated References}.
-For the surviving valid publications, this step also served to correct any metadata inaccuracies.
+Crucially, if a publication was real and verifiable (e.g., the title was correct and searchable), it was not discarded even if the AI generated completely wrong authors; instead, we retained the paper and manually corrected the metadata.
+For the surviving valid publications, this step also served to correct any other metadata inaccuracies.

 \item \textbf{Exclusion Criteria Filtering (Quality):} The remaining 307 verified papers (interactions = 232, measurements = 75) were subsequently assessed for bibliographic quality.
 We thus excluded 18 papers (interactions = 17, measurements = 1) that did not meet the publication standards (e.g., non-peer-reviewed, short papers, posters) or ranking thresholds (Scimago Q3+ or CORE Class C+).